Pennsylvania Workers' Compensation Lawyers

-There are a few things that every workplace injury victim should know about his or her rights under the Pennsylvania Workers’ Compensation Act:
+There are a few things that every victim who suffers a work-related personal injury should know about his or her rights under Pennsylvania Workers' Compensation Law:

 - The law is on your side.
 In comparison to other states, Pennsylvania has one of the fairest workers' compensation systems.
 The Pennsylvania Workers' Compensation Act allows for lost wage benefits and medical benefits for the work injury.